 Once the mixture is creamy and smooth, begin adding the eggs- one at a time- to the bowl.
 Be sure to continue blending on low speed- we don’t need a mess on our hands.
 Also, scrape down the bowl after each egg is incorporated.
 You’ll mix a well-blended filling this way.

-After you’ve added all of the eggs, slowly mix in the mashed sweet potatoes and the heavy cream.
+After you’ve added all of the eggs, slowly mix in the mashed sweet potatoes.

 Finally, add the spice blend you mixed earlier.
 Blend the spices just until incorporated.
 Overmixing after you’ve added the cornstarch will lead to a gummy texture later.

 Set a pot of water on the stove to boil for the next step.